Dying flowers blue with fountain pen ink is mesmerizing...

 TASCA Flex G

-For those who would like explore further and expand their skills, we'd like to introduce "TASCA flex G".
-Instead of a ridged housing, this version has a 'updated' silicone tube to facilitate nib customization.
-It is especially beneficial for FP + calligraphy fans with their own unique nib preferences and collections.
-And it will encourage a calligraphic approach.
-Nib sizes vary.
-However as the nibs' base width is narrower than 5mm feeders, many #5 nibs and calligraphy nibs fit in the grip ( nib section ).
-The popular Blue pumpkin nib is also compatible with our assembly.
+For those who want to explore further, we introduce the TASCA Flex G. Instead of a rigid housing, this version has an updated silicone tube for easier nib customization.
+It’s especially useful for fountain pen and calligraphy fans with unique nib preferences.
+The design encourages a calligraphic approach.
+Nib sizes vary, but since the base width is narrower than 5mm feeders, many #5 and calligraphy nibs fit the grip (nib section).
+The popular Blue Pumpkin nib is also compatible.

 ++++++++++++++++++++++